P4R1H/affiliate-platform/affiliate-reconciliation-backend/docs/QUEUE_AND_WORKER.md

 6. **Fallback Mechanism**
    - In-memory queue automatically used if Redis is unavailable
    - Check logs for Redis connection status
+   - Jobs enqueued during Redis downtime are safely stored in memory
+   - Automatic recovery when Redis connection is restored

 ---